 To apply for a SCAS grant, please email Julia Stewart, SCAS Administrator, at: email@example.com using the subject line “SCAS 2024 Funding Application” and include the Chief Investigator’s surname.
 Ensure you attach a fully completed application with your email.

 Prior to submitting a proposal, please ensure you review the following documents:

 Applications will be evaluated by the SCAS review board made up of experts in the field.
 We will also ask a member of our lay advisory panel to review your application.
 Decisions on whether to fund applications will be made based on links to SCAS objectives, quality of study design, experience of the team, potential for impact, value for money, and potential to further the understanding of the human-animal bond.

+Applicants will be notified of the outcome by the 31st May 2024.
 If successful, we will write to you to ask you to formally accept the offer and make you aware of any conditions of funding.
-All SCAS funded projects need to be completed by the 31 August 2021.
+All SCAS funded projects need to be completed by the 31st August 2025.

 For more details on the scheme please contact: firstname.lastname@example.org